ChrisMellor68/Omnik-Data-Logger/README.md

 a five minute interval the data will also be uploaded to PVoutput.org as a live status.

+##UPDATED...
+A clone was made of the original work of Wouterr, which needed updating to accomodate the built in mysql libs of Python 2.7 etc. This was done (probably very poorly) but now it works with th enewer libs.

 ## Supported inverters
 Users reported that this script works for wifi kits with a s/n starting with 602xxxxxx to 606xxxxxx.
 With wifi kits in the range 601xxxxxx it is not